-Em Emergency Coordination Manager (ECM) or Deputy ECM Potential Designates Business Unit VP, General Manager, Director, Operations Manager, or designated member of the ITRT.
-Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Log 215 Operational Planning Worksheet g Role Responsibilities The ECM coordinates all I response activities within Confirm deployment of the RRT and/or ITRT, as required.
-Pembina during an incide ent.
+Emergency Coordination Manager (ECM) or Deputy ECM Potential Designates Business Unit VP, General Manager, Director, Operations Manager, or designated member of the ITRT.
+Forms / Tools • 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Log 215 Operational Planning Worksheet Role Responsibilities The ECM coordinates all r esponse activities within Confirm deployment of the RRT and/or ITRT, as required.
+Pembina during an incide nt.
 Initiate the opening of the ECC.
 The ECM is responsible for ensuring the necessary support is available to an IC.
 This may include the activation and deployment of a RRT or the ITRT.
 Adjust the organization structure of the ECC to meet the needs of the incident.
-The ECM is responsible for activating the ECC to support the response and provides information updates to the Executive or Crisis Management Team Acknowledge assigned objectives from the IC and establish any ECC specific objectives.
-(CMT).
-M may raplace the ECM Monitor progress of the action plan against the objectives.
+The ECM is responsible for activating the ECC to support the response and provides information updates to the Executive or Crisis Management Team (CMT).
 If necessary, a Deputy ECM may replace the ECM.
 When standing in for the ECM, the Deputy should hold the same decision-making authority as the ECM.
 In the event the Deputy ECM assumes command of the ECC, the ECM must conduct a shift change brief to the Deputy ECM which should include the transfer of any specific Delegation of Authority held by the ECM for the incident.
+Acknowledge assigned objectives from the IC and establish any ECC specific objectives.
+Monitor progress of the action plan against the objectives.
 Ensure information updates are provided to the Executive, or when activated, the CMT.
 Ensure internal and external communications are accurate.
 If necessary, ensure recovery plans are developed to return service levels to normal.
 See Role Guide for further details.
-Digital version is available at The Pipeline .
+Digital version is available at The Pipeline.
 Hard copies are available in the ECC.